 - 65,000 vaccination series delivered

-After an earthquake devastated the capital city, Managua, USAID was instrumental in the recovery process by achieving the following results:
+After an earthquake devastated the capital city of Managua in 1972, USAID was instrumental in the recovery process and achieved the following results:

 - 8,000 units of housing built